Sharing is Good Karma:

 Even though teambuilding sounds a bit old-fashioned, cliché, and even somewhat impossible to organize when it comes to remote contractors, bringing people together to give them a sense of belonging is a must when building effective relationships with your remote teams.

 You need to let them connect with each other and with you.
-In order to do that, it will be a good idea to implement some sort of real-life meetings once in a while, where you could get to know each other better.
+Perhaps have them take a test to reveal their DiSC profile types and see whose personalities match.
+This could promote a greater understanding of each other and how teams work together.
+It will also be a good idea to implement some sort of real-life meetings once in a while, where you could get to know each other better.
 Besides, you could also organize some virtual activities that would bring your team closer.

 4. Trust is an important feature to have when it comes to building effective relationships with your remote teams